wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-ps-template.md

 ## Step 1: Create the template file

 You can create your own template using the information found in [Authoring Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates/).
-You can also deploy templates that have been created for you from [Azure Quiskstarts Templates](https://azure.microsoft.com/documentation/templates/).
-The example used in this article is similar to the template described in [Deploy a simple Windows VM in China North](https://azure.microsoft.com/documentation/templates/101-vm-simple-windows/).
+You can also deploy templates that have been created for you from [Azure Quickstarts Templates](https://github.com/Azure/azure-quickstart-templates/).

 1. Open your favorite text editor and copy this JSON information to a new file called *VirtualMachineTemplate.json*: